 In Bangladesh, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Since August, more than 905,000 Rohingya have crossed the Myanmar border and taken refuge in Bangladesh.
 They are exhausted, frightened, and in desperate need of basic aid, psychosocial support, and rehabilitation care.
-Handicap International has more than 200 staff on the ground, working to support the most vulnerable, including people with disabilities.
-Read one of our latest updates.
+HI has more than 200 staff on the ground, working to support the most vulnerable, including people with disabilities.

 Help ensure critical aid reaches families who have fled with nothing.

 Handicap International works to advance the long-term rights and social inclusion of people with disabilities.
 It is active in physical rehabilitation as well as providing access to quality services and support in isolated areas of the country.
 In addition, the organization works to improve the qualify of life in refugee camps.

 Handicap International has been working in Bangladesh since 1997.
 Bangladesh is one of the poorest and least developed countries in the world.
 According to UNHCR, as of December 2017, nearly 953,500 refugees live in Bangladesh.
 In 2011, the country had 150.5 million inhabitants; 15% of the population lives with a disability and 49.6% of the population lives on less than $1.25 a day.
 Of the nearly 30,000 NGOs working in the country, around 300 have worked with people with disabilities.
 As a result, one of Handicap International’s main actions is to build the capacities of local disabled people’s organizations.

 - Improving quality of life in refugee camps